brookshelley/brookshelley.github.com/books.md

 48. **Hard Boiled & Hard Luck** — Banana Yoshimoto

-    A nice slice-of life, that's sad in a way that is very refreshing in the summmer.
+    A nice slice-of life, that's sad in a way that is very refreshing in the summer.
 These books are about losses, and how to cope and move forward.
     I'm really enjoying rediscovering Banana Yoshimoto's writing.

 49. **Bittersweet** — Nevada Barr [*](#les)